gpcache/gpcache/README.md

 * Tests must be slow but stable (automatic flaky test detection is possible in the future)
 * Tests must not rely on untrackable features like message queues, sockets, etc

+---

-## Current state
+# Current state of gpcache
-- Proof of concept written in python and C++
+Proof of concept written in python and C++.
+C++ looks more promising, but is not a clear winner so far.
-- Both languages have advantages... and more importantly huge disadvantages
+Both languages have advantages... and more importantly huge disadvantages.

-### Pro Python
+Pro Python:
-The amount of code required compared to C++ is so much smaller, it's astonishing.
+* The amount of code required compared to C++ is so much smaller, it's astonishing (I'm a C++ programmer).

 ### Pro C++
-Main trigger was stats.
-I was not able to figure out how to use stats result in python and had to issue a manual stats.
-Therefore a new syscall.
+* Main trigger was stats.
+I was not able to figure out how to use stats result in python and had to issue a second stats call from python.
   Besides performance problems this results in asynchronities since sometimes differnt values will be cached than actually used by the to-be-cached-tool.
+* Works on any machine (e.g. actual target hardware)

+---
+# Installation

-### C++: Build gpcache from source
+## C++: Build gpcache from source
 Demonstrating with an in source build, although that is not really encouraged.
 Not sure I'm using conan correctly here, but hey... "it works on my machine".